Let $X$ be a set.

 -

 Lack of Functoriality.
-The assignment $\webleft (U,V\webright )\mapsto U\mathbin {\triangle }V$ need not define functors
+The assignment $\webleft (U,V\webright )\mapsto U\mathbin {\triangle }V$ does not in general define functors

 -